 Our last stop was at Mawlynnong village, which is declared as the cleanest village in Asia👌🏻.
 The people there were very friendly, guiding you to show the beauty of cleanliness.
 The environment was pleasant.

-We started for Shillong, Police Bazar, but on the way our driver advised us to leave Meghalaya at the earliest as there might be a chaos the next day and we might get stuck there for more two days.😣
+We started for Shillong, Police Bazar, but on the way, our driver advised us to leave Meghalaya at the earliest as there might be chaos the next day and we might get stuck there for more two days.😣